NoelaOst/Base-apparel-coming-soon-master/README.md

 - Mobile-first workflow

 ### What I learned
+This is my 2nd Tailwind CSS project, most important thing I learned this time around is how to host your own font.

-Each time using Tailwind CSS you learn more names for utiliy classes, ultimatly you get quicker at developing.
+Also, each time you use Tailwind CSS you learn more names for utiliy classes, ultimatly you get quicker at developing.
 Got to love Tailwind

 ## Author